-Press the key to open the redial list.

-Pick up the receiver.
-The number is dialled.

-When a name is displayed, you can display the corresponding phone number:
+Press the key to open the redial list. Ţ Select entry. ~ Pick up the receiver.
+The number is dialled. ne is displayed, you can display onding phone number:

 - Press the display key View or the middle of the control key. - Press right or left on the control key as required to view the next/previous number.